PVieira04/CI-project-1/TESTING.md

   - Layout stays the same between desktop and mobile mode.
   - On smaller screens, space between elements is reduced with no change to icon dimensions or text size.

-- Keyboard-only Users
+### Keyboard-only Testing
-  - All navigation, buttons, anchors and input fields can be fully scrolled through by pressing the tab key or shift+tab.
-  - All elements the user is able to focus can be interacted with by pressing neter.
-  - Fully functional and working as intended.

-- Screen-reader Users
+- I want my website to be fully functional for those users that can only use a keyboard.
+- As such I did manual testing to see if I could use the tab and shift+tab inputs along with the enter button in order to navigate my site.
-  - Test carried out using NVDA.
+- Test was successfuly carried out and no issues were detected.
-  - All links when tabbed through have accurate descriptions.
+- Able to fully navigate and reach all pages of the site using only the keyboard.

-## Screen Reader Testing
+### Screen Reader Testing

 - I downloaded the free NVDA screen reader to test my deployed website on.
 - Whenever the page is refreshed, the screen reader will automatically read through all of the discernable content on the page.